rushealy-aws/aws-account-security-baseline-checklist/README.md

 ## Overview

 This checklist is designed to help you implement foundational security controls that create a minimum security baseline for your AWS account.
 The controls are organized into categories focusing on identity and access management, logging and monitoring, data protection, and incident response.
+This list is follows the [AWS Startup Security Baseline for Securing Your AWS Account](https://docs.aws.amazon.com/prescriptive-guidance/latest/aws-startup-security-baseline/controls-acct.html), which is part of the [AWS Prescriptive Guidance](https://aws.amazon.com/prescriptive-guidance/) framework.

 ---